 You may have other shoulder problems in addition to a rotator cuff tear, such as osteoarthritis, bone spurs, or other soft tissue tears.
 During the operation, your surgeon may be able to take care of these problems, as well.

-The three techniques most commonly used for rotator cuff repair include:
+The three techniques most used for rotator cuff repair include:

-Dr van den Berg does most of his rotator cuff repairs arthroscopically which leads to less pain, shorter hospital stay and the ability to address all underlying conditions of the shoulder with minimal soft tissue damage.
+Dr van den Berg does most of his rotator cuff repair surgeries arthroscopically which leads to less pain, shorter hospital stay and the ability to address all underlying conditions of the shoulder with minimal soft tissue damage.

 Because the arthroscope and surgical instruments are thin, your surgeon can use very small incisions (cuts), rather than the larger incision needed for standard, open surgery.
 All-arthroscopic repair is the least invasive method to repair a torn rotator cuff.